snowflakedb/snowpark-python/local-testing-docs/README.md

 - `contains()`
 - `abs()`

-> If a scalar function is not in the list above, you can [patch it](#Patching-Built-In-Functions).
+> If a scalar function is not in the list above, you can [patch it](#patching-built-in-functions)

-### Limitations
+## Limitations

+Apart from the unsupported APIs which are not listed in the above section, here is the list of known limitations that will be addressed in the future.
+Please note that there will be unaware limitations, in this case please feel free to reach out to share feedbacks.

 - SQL Simplifier must be enabled on the Session (this is the default in the latest Snowpark Python version)
 - Altering warehouses, schemas, and other session properties is not currently supported
 - Stored Procedures and UDFs are not supported
 - Window Functions are not supported
+- `DataFrame.join` does not support join with another DataFrame that has the same column names
+- `DataFrame.with_column` does not support replace column of the same
+- Raw SQL String is in general not supported, e.g., DataFrame.filter doesn't support raw SQL String expression.
-- There might be gaps in the results of calculation regarding the values and data types between local test and SnowflakeDB
+- There could be gaps between local testing framework and SnowflakeDB in the following areas:
+  - Results of calculation regarding the values and data types
+  - Columns names
+  - Error experience

 > Snowflake employees can check [this engineering doc](https://snowflakecomputing.atlassian.net/wiki/spaces/EN/pages/2792784931/Snowpark+Local+Testing+Development+Milestone) to see the open tasks and scheduling.